rajrkane/paas_smart_classroom/README.md

   * Performed production level testing and evaluation of Lambda function configuration.

-## DynamoDB

-The `json` data is already loaded into the table `student_data` for clouderson.
-We don't need to handle preloading here.

-## .env
+## Testing

-The `.env` should look like this, with no quotation marks.
+The `.env` file should have the following form, with no quotation marks.

 ```
 INPUT_BUCKET=<input bucket name>